Noviat/noviat-apps/l10n_be_intrastat_product/README.rst

   of this module and must be added manually to the report lines before generating the ONEGATE XML declaration.

-- Credit Notes are by default assumed to be corrections to the outgoing or incoming invoices within the same reporting period.
-The product declaration values of the Credit Notes are as a consequence deducted from the declaration lines.
+- Refunds on invoices within the same reporting period are deducted from the declaration lines.
-  You should encode the Credit Note with 'Intrastat Transaction Type = 21' when the goods returned.
+  No controls are executed on Refunds that are not linked to an invoice in the same reporting period.
+  Such Refunds are reported under the default transaction code for refunds.
+  It is recommend to manually set the correct transaction code while Credit Notes are created.

 - The current version of the Belgian Intrastat reporting module does not perform a cross-check with the VAT declaration.